 The independent Directors are Messrs Steven Tan Chee Chuan, Kaka Singh, Ong Sim Ho and Gabriel Teo Chen Thye.
-The criterion of independence is based on the definition given in the Code.
-The Board considers an "independent" director as one who has no relationship with the Company, its related companies or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the director's independent judgment of the conduct of the Group's affairs.
+The independence of each Director is assessed by the NC annually.
+Each independent Director is required to declare his independence in writing based on the guidelines as set out in the Code.
+For FY 2012, the NC has determined that all the 4 independent Directors are independent.
 With four of the directors deemed to be independent, the Board is able to exercise independent judgment on corporate affairs and provide Management with a diverse and objective perspective on issues.